simonesilvestroni/m2m-website/_posts/2022-04-08-implementing-webp-images-in-jekyll.md

 date: '2022-04-08'
 last_modified_at: '2022-04-08 20:48:34'
 tags:
-  - jekyll
-  - webp
+  - 'jekyll'
-  - web performance
+  - 'sustainability'
-  - web development
+  - 'web development'
 description: "How I added WebP images to my Jekyll-based static site, reaching new levels of optimization and performance."
 ---
 ## What is WebP